Cholesterol problems - the basics

 There are different types of cholesterol.
 Some types are important for the normal running of the body.
 Some types can cause heart and circulation problems when there’s excess of these present.

-A person who is told they have high cholesterol may be prescribed medicine to help lower their cholesterol, as well as making changes to their diet and the amount of exercise they do.
+A person who is told they have high cholesterol may be prescribed medication to help lower their cholesterol, as well as being advised to make changes to their diet and the amount of exercise they do.

 High cholesterol doesn’t usually cause any noticeable symptoms, and is often picked up during routine medical tests.

 Cholesterol is carried through the bloodstream by attaching to certain proteins.
 The combination is called a lipoprotein.
 There are four different types of lipoproteins that carry cholesterol in the blood:

 - High density lipoprotein (HDL) or " good cholesterol"

 - Low density lipoprotein (LDL) or "bad cholesterol"

 - Very low density lipoproteins (VLDL), which are very bad forms of cholesterol.